motherfuckingkeanefan/keanebootlegsarethemotherfuckingbest/README.md

 Keane screws up during live shows, and it's fucking fantastic.
 These moments are what make their live bootlegs superior.
 If you think perfection is a perfectly mixed track, you're delusional and missing the whole point of live music.

-## Fucking Satire
+## Yes, this is fucking satire, you fuck.

-Yes, this is fucking satire, you fuck.
 This isn't about proving bootlegs are objectively better—it's about exposing the hollow perfection of studio albums.
 Studio albums are meticulously crafted and overly polished to fit into a cookie-cutter industry mold.
 They lack the raw, unfiltered energy that makes live performances, like Keane's bootlegs, so goddamn thrilling.

 ## The Real Fucking Deal